Frequently Asked Questions

 How does an ESIC report the investments?

 Apart from the required company secretarial matters, each ESIC has an additional ATO obligation to report, within 31 days of year end in an 'approved form'.
-The prefered format is online via the tax agents portal or business portal (where you lodge your BAS).
-In the 2016- 2017 tax lodment early stage investors make the matching remittance at T9 (tax offsets) of the personal income tax return.
+The preferred format is online via the tax agents portal or business portal (where you lodge your BAS).
+Investors lodge early stage investor claims T9 (tax offsets) of the personal income tax return.
+More information is available at www.esic.directory/innovators.html/esicreporting/

 Can I qualify for points if I don't directly own valid IP?

-Yes, a company that holds a licence to the intellectual property of another party may also qualify for points, providing that IP (e.g. innovation patent) would in its own right qualify and an applicable licence agreement is in place.
+Yes, a company that holds a licence to the intellectual property of another party may also qualify for points, providing that IP (e.g. innovation patent) would in its own right qualify (it is 5years old or less) and an applicable licence agreement is in place.

 What is a widely held company?